MA Muslim Minorities in a Global Context (Online)

 Dissertation

 The dissertation module is an opportunity for students to develop their interests in a particular area.
-It follows the taught modules and may be based on a topic within the programme that students have enjoyed or drawn from a personal interest or experience.
+It follows the delivered modules and may be based on a topic within the programme that students have enjoyed or drawn from a personal interest or experience.
 The dissertation is fully supported by the distance learning team and a suite of resources specifically designed for the module.

 The dissertation is divided into two sections; the pre-proposal stage, where students are provided with appropriate research skills, and the post-proposal stage, where students will be working with a full-time Academic member of staff.
 The module will provide students with the ability to plan and write a dissertation, after displaying evidence of independent research skills and critically reflection.
 The dissertation is designed to engage students in a sustained piece of individual, academic research on a chosen topic within the field of Muslim Minorities.